juliendargelos/automations/readme.md

 # automations

-Automations powered by GitHub actions
+automations powered by deno and github actions